 Solutions For Bad Posture

-Exercise – Both regular exercise as well as posture specific exercises can help strengthen the body and improve overall posture.
+Exercise – Both regular exercises and posture-specific exercises can help strengthen the body and improve overall posture.
 This might include moves that especially work the core, back, and shoulders.

 Find Some Triggers – Bad posture is a tough habit to break.
 It can help to give yourself constant reminders.
 Ask a friend to remind you when they see you slouching.
 Post sticky notes all over the mirror or your desk at work.
 Set intermittent alarms on your phone.
 Do whatever it takes to bring good posture to the forefront of your mind.

 Get Chiropractic Care – This is actually a great place to start for correcting poor posture.
 Posture specialty chiropractors can eliminate painful areas of the spine that may be contributing to poor posture.
-They may also help to increase flexibility, improve mobility, as well as give you some simple everyday tips for getting your posture and basic spinal health in check.
+They may also help increase flexibility, improve mobility, and give you some simple everyday tips for getting your posture and basic spinal health in check.